openstack/cinder-specs/specs/2024.1/quota-system.rst

-The quota driver context manager starts a DB session/transaction in the provided ``context`` so the ``volume_create`` call will use that same session to create the volume record, and the transaction will be finalized when the code exists the context manager, thus ensuring that no other operations check the quota until the volume has been created.
+The quota driver context manager starts a DB session/transaction in the provided ``context`` so the ``volume_create`` call will use that same session to create the volume record, and the transaction will be finalized when the code exits the context manager, thus ensuring that no other operations check the quota until the volume has been created.

 From a developer's point of view all this will be hidden, because at a higher